Healthy Homes Assessment Johnsonville

 What We Do

-As building inspectors we handle all components involved in specialist house examinations.
-We’re here to ensure you make the best choice when it comes to buying your next home.
+As building inspectors, we handle all elements of professional home examinations.
+We are there to make sure you make the best decision when buying your next home.

-We value your money, and undertake detailed inspections so you won’t get any unexpected or expensive expenses, which means you can relax and focus on the exciting aspects of buying or owning your own house.
+We value your money We will conduct comprehensive checks to make sure you don’t get any unexpected or expensive surprise costs, meaning you are able to relax and focus on the fun parts of owning or purchasing your own house.

-We are specialised in a range of services to ensure you are fully informed about the condition of any property you may be thinking of buying or selling and also other solutions.
+We are specialised in a range of solutions to make sure that you are completely aware of the state of any property that you might be contemplating buying or selling along with other solutions.

-We do not just cooperate with you, we also work with some important clients such as bank branches, local councils, and insurance firms.
-Evidently , they are pleased with our peace of mind provided, because of the information contained in our building inspection reports.
+Not only do we collaborate with you, but we also work with some big clients like the local authorities, banks and insurance companies.
+Evidently , they enjoy our peace of mind provided, by the data contained included in our reports on building inspections.

-Our systematic approach to inspecting your property and the most up-to-date software technology with digital photos embedded into the report, you are able to actually see any issues that may be discovered.
-Thanks to our comprehensive reporting it is easy to understand why we have so many clients who recommend our service to family and acquaintances.
+We have a systematic method of conducting your house inspection as well as the latest technology in software including digital photos imbedded into the Report, you can actually see any issues that could be found.
+Because of our comprehensive report, it is not surprising that we receive so many clients who recommend our service to family members and friends.

 Comprehensive Home Reports